thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 This profile does not define a specific certificate policy OID; deployments MAY define one if needed for local policy enforcement.

+The terminology in this section is not intended to limit this profile to IEEE 802.1AR deployments.
+It is used because it provides a convenient distinction between manufacturer-provisioned credentials and operational credentials, which is important in many IoT deployments.

 A Device Identifier (DevID) consists of:

 - a private key,